Direct Estimation of Pupil Parameters Using Deep Learning for Visible Light Pupillometry: CONCLUSION

 \section{CONCLUSION}

 A smartphone can potentially be used to perform VL pupillometry.
 We showed why extraction of ellipse parameters of the pupil is important and how it relates to the measurement of PLR and other important metrics.
 We demonstrated how Deep Learning can be used to obtain pupil pixels and the ellipse parameters directly in a single step with high accuracy.
 Training the model with the combined loss function also improved the accuracy and robustness of the model.
 This can be attributed to the model learning two tasks simultaneously as it learns the correlation between the pupil pixels and the ellipse parameters.
-Hyper-parameter optimization or the use of different encoder-decoder architectures for performance or accuracy enhancements can be an interesting direction for the future.
-The work presented here is an important step in application of deep learning methods to an important task in clinical vision which can be implemented on a smartphone for use under field conditions. \begin{backmatter}
+Hyper-parameter optimization or the use of different encoder-decoder architectures based on \redc{transformers} for performance or accuracy enhancements can be an interesting direction for the future. \redc{A major limitation of the current work is that we use a training dataset (UBIRISv2) which contain images that differ from the experimentally acquired images.
+Since these images are samples from a different distribution, previously not seen by the model, the quality of predictions is affected.
+To make the model predictions more accurate and robust, it is important to collect and label more training data containing samples that are closer to samples in the test set so that the divergence between the two distributions is minimized.
+However, the collection of VL pupil images and manually annotating the pupil masks is very difficult, time consuming and expensive.
+Images of the eye (especially irises) are also considered as biometric signatures that can be used for identification thus making such datasets highly sensitive.
+These issues pertaining to privacy also limit the availability and access to such datasets and present a major challenge for researchers in this area.
+Applying Generative Models such as Generative Adversarial Networks (GANs) or Diffusion Models can enable the creation of newer (synthetic) examples based on the data distribution and can be advantageous over discriminative modeling.} The work presented here is thus an important step in application of deep learning methods to solve an important task in clinical vision which can be implemented on a smartphone for use under field conditions.